Elgg/Elgg/docs/guides/upgrading.rst

  * layout views and subviews now receive ``identifier`` and ``segments`` of the page being rendered
  * layout parameters are available to title and filter menu hooks, which allows resources to provide additional context information, for example, an ``$entity`` in case of a profile resource

-Plugins and themes should use the following upgrade path:
+Plugins and themes should:

  * Update calls to ``elgg_view_layout()`` to use ``default`` layout
+ * Update replace `nav` parameter in layout views with `breadcrumbs` parameter
  * Update their use of ``filter`` parameter in layout views by either providing a default set of filter tabs, or setting a ``filter_id`` parameter and using hooks
  * Remove ``page/layouts/one_column`` view
  * Remove ``page/layouts/one_sidebar`` view